mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 Prometheous instead of printing it.

-This code is super repetitive, and in Mattermost we have a lot of method in our real store, so we didn't wrote it by hand, we used generators to build the `TimerLayer` and the `OpenTracingLayer`, and there are a lot of other layers that can be build from this same approach, like a `KafkaLayer`, a `LoggerLayer`, a `RandomDelayLayer` to test weird behaviors on unconsistent response times.
+This code is super repetitive, and in Mattermost we have a lot of method in our store, so we didn't wrote it by hand, we used generators to build the `TimerLayer` and the `OpenTracingLayer`.

+Having this kind of generators you can build all kind of transparent layers that add extra behavior like a `KafkaLayer` to send everything that happens to a kafka, a `LoggerLayer` to log everything, a `RandomDelayLayer` to test weird behaviors on unconsistent response times, or any other "middleware" that you can think about.

 After everything is implemented we can glue it together embeding the MapStore inside the layers, initialize with some data, and look how it works: